lungoruscello/Citibike-Sampler/README.md

 # CitibikeSampler

-*A lightweight Python tool to download, ingest, and sample trip-data from NYC's Citi Bike network.*
+*A lightweight Python tool to streamline your work with data from NYC's Citi Bike network.*

 ---